Alienbushman/LLM-Spire/README.md

 - Python 3.x
 - Node.js
-- Django
-- Vue.js
-- Preferably cuda+cudnn if you want to run the models on a GPU
+- Preferably cuda+cudnn if you want to run the models on a GPU Then for the frontend run `pnpm install` and `pip install -r requirements.txt` for each of the backend projects (just read up on how to add your keys for the online-gpt)

 Todos
-[] Expand the projects UI to be a bit more user friendly [] Live updates for GPU utalisation
+[] Expand the project UI to be a bit more user-friendly [] Live updates for GPU utilisation
-[] More LLM's (hopefully some from ollama that do not need CUDA+cudnn to utalise the GPU) [] More customised prompts and integration with selection [] Lookups for old questions to a LLMs
+[] More LLMs (hopefully some from Ollama that do not need CUDA+cudnn to utilise the GPU) [] More customised prompts and integration with selection [] Lookups for old questions to a LLMs
 [] User sign in
 [] User preference persistence
-[] Finish the project's docker compose
+[] Finish the project's docker-compose